ucsc/site-slugstrong/returning-to-campus/create-workplace-plan.md

 Divisions and Units should not develop their own protocols in any of the following areas, due to compliance, legal, and privacy considerations.

-A useful resource for Principal Officers to offer their employees who are returning on-site are the Staff Human Resources &quot;Employee Return to Work&quot; packets.
-They include several informational items and materials to support employees in their return process.
-Please contact Karen Schloss at [keschlos@ucsc.edu](mailto:keschlos@ucsc.edu) to obtain packets for your employees.
+A useful resource for Principal Officers to offer their employees who are returning on-site are the Staff Human Resources "Employee Welcome Back Kits."
+The kits contain promotional items such as branded cloth masks and hand sanitizer, as well as informational materials to support both staff and academic employees in their return process.
+Please complete the [Employee Welcome Back Kit Request Form](https://docs.google.com/forms/d/e/1FAIpQLSdfaQWEt51A6ooi3HlrlDOcQqAjiznFvoGgQ9JsWVASGIXvsQ/viewform) to request kits for your employees who are currently working on site, or will be returning to work on site in the near future.
+If you have any questions about the form or the kits, please reach out to Karen Schloss at [keschlos@ucsc.edu](mailto:keschlos@ucsc.edu).

 **Other Resources**